andreed/GettingCleaningDataProject/README.md

 ## Input Data
 The input data provided added up to about 90 MB (already letting out the data in the directories "inertial signals" which aren't needed here.
 Due to this, I decided not to include the data into the github repo.
-My script assumes, that the file structure as provided by the download are stored in another place.
+My script assumes, that the file structure as provided by the download is stored in the working directory.
-The script works, when the path is changed to the local settings.
+The script works, when there is a directory UCIHARDataset with the files underneath (so the zip-file from the download has been unzipped to the working directory).

 ## Prerequisites
 The script uses functions from (at least) the following packages which are loaded at the beginning of the script.
 Installation has to be done before starting the script
 * readr
 * dplyr

-Before running the script be also sure to have set the directory in line 6 to your local environmental settings.

 ## Processing Sequence
 First, the two packages readr and dplyr are loaded.
-Then, the directory is set to my local directory, where the data files are stored.
+Then, the directory is set to the directory "UCIHARDataset" in the current working directory.

 ### Function "read_files_to_df"
 The function "read_files_to_df" encapsulates the logic to read in the files in the sub directories "train" and "test".
 As both directories contain the same structure of files, only with different names, putting this into a function may save some lines of code.